-It may be that the service of the Notice did not involve entering the premises.
-The process of entering to enforce the Order should be treated with extreme caution.
+The process of entering the property to enforce the Order should be treated with extreme caution.
 Whilst in many cases the occupants will already have left, in others they may be resistant to leaving.
-Therefore the operation should be undertaken following a risk assessment.
+They may also be armed.
+Therefore the operation should be undertaken following a risk assessment, but reflecting the strong linkage between Class A drugs, guns and violence.
+On occasion, firearms support may be required.
+If this is the case, and bearing in mind that obtaining evidence for charges related to supply could be possible, the serving of the Order could require a substantial operational support.
 Authorised persons such as local authority workers, maintenance staff, utility persons or Housing Officers should not be present until any safety issues have been addressed and the property cleared.